guoxiaoyong/guoxiaoyong.github.io/_posts/2016-07-08-pointer-to-virtual-functions.md

 the value of a pointer to a regular function or member function is something like `0x400606`.

-In order to develop a better understanding,
-I designed a very simple class as follows:
+In order to develop a better understanding of this phenomenon, I designed a very simple class `A` as follows:

 {% highlight c++ linenos %}
 struct A {